Carbamino

 Carbamino refers to an adduct generated by the addition of carbon dioxide to the free amino group of an amino acid or a protein, such as hemoglobin forming carbaminohemoglobin.

 Determining quantity of carboamino in products

 It is possible to determine how much carbamino is formed through the techniques of electron ionization and mass spectrometry.
 In determining the amount of product by mass spectrometry, a careful set of instructions are followed which allows for the carbamino adducts to be transferred to a vacuum for mass spectrometry.
 With the separation of the carbamino adducts in the ion sampling process, it should be that the pH does not change.
 Hence, mass spectrometry and electron ionization are a way to measure how much carbamino adduct there is in comparison to concentration of peptide in a solution.

+Formation of sugar-carbamino

+The sugar-carbamino is formed through a C-glycosidic linkage with the amino acid side chain via various linkers.
+The synthesis involves introducing annulation to appropriate amino acid residues to rigidify glycopeptides, followed by Diels-Alder cycloadditions to fuse cyclic α- and β-amino acids to the sugar moiety.
+This also involves the preparation of fused bicyclic C-glycosyl α-amino acid 4, which is confirmed through 2D NMR experiments, particularly NOESY.
+The approach to conformationally constrained (annulated)-C-glycosyl α- and β-amino acids is based upon the Diels-Alder reaction of pyranose dienes with α- and β-nitro acrylic esters.

+Carbamino compounds in blood

+The concentration of carbamate (HbCO2) was estimated in oxygenated and deoxygenated red blood cells of adult and fetal humans.
+The estimation was carried out at a constant pressure of carbon dioxide (PCO2 = 40 mm Hg) and varied pH levels of the serum.
+The bicarbonate concentration in the red cells was calculated using the Donnan ratio for chloride and bicarbonate ions.
+Based on this figure, the carbamate concentration was determined by subtracting the bicarbonate concentration and dissolved CO2 from the total CO2 concentration.